-As another example, you may be a few months away from putting down a deposit on your first home loan.
+You may be a few months away from putting down a deposit on your first home loan.
 In this case, you might be considering cash or term deposits.
 You might also choose a more conservative investment that keeps your savings safe in the short term.

-On the other hand, if you have just recently started working and saving, you may be happy to invest a larger sum of your money into a higher-risk investment with higher potential returns, knowing you won't need to access it in the immediate future.
+On the other hand, if you have just recently started working and saving, you may be happy to invest a larger sum of your money into a higher risk with higher potential returns, knowing you won't need to access it in the immediate future.